-We challenge our students and help them grow intellectually, and we provide them with an array of activities, from the arts to athletics, and from clubs to service organizations.
-These opportunities encourage students to explore their interests and talents.
+At Kent Denver, we encourage our students to grow intellectually, and we provide them with an array of activities, from the arts to athletics, and from clubs to service organizations.
+These opportunities allow students to explore their interests and talents.
 In order to be ready for the college selection process, Kent Denver students should seek challenges, work hard at their studies, pursue their interests, and enjoy their high school experience.

 "I think for most Kent Denver students, it is liberating to know that the student is in control of his/her own college applications."

 Kent Denver's College Counseling program empowers students to find the appropriate next step for their continued education and lifelong learning through a process of reflection, research and exploration of options.
-Here, we work together with students, parents and faculty to guide students in the process of finding a school that will further develop their academic and personal growth.
-Both the college search and the application process can be challenging.
+Here, we work together with students, parents and faculty to guide students in the process of finding schools that will further develop their academic and personal growth.
+The college search and application process are exciting and involve time and effort.
 Parents and college counselors play an important role in the college selection process; however, it is the student who plays the primary role.

 Kent Denver's three full-time professional college counselors are exceptional educators with more than 45 combined years of experience advising and working with high school students.
 They are invested in helping students navigate the college admissions process with confidence.

 Katie Thomas has served as Kent Denver's Director of College Counseling since 2014.
 She has more than 18 years of independent school experience as a teacher, college counselor and advisor.
 Ms. Thomas has also served as Assistant Director of Admission at Knox College and as an undergraduate admission officer at the University of Colorado Boulder.

 "Our team is dedicated to introducing students to myriad higher education options," says Ms. Thomas.
 "We facilitate self-reflection that allows students to refine a smart and balanced list of college choices, and we encourage students to select the school that best meets their talents, skills and aspirations."